 Ruta del Sol, or the sunshine route, Ecuador’s Pacific coast, is known for great waves amongst surfers and backpackers.

-Most land in Montanita in search for a good party but the coastline is dotted with lots of great surfing if you want a more chilled atmosphere.
+Most land in surfboards in search of a good party but the coastline is dotted with lots of great surfing if you want a more chilled atmosphere.
 If you’re looking to learn Spanish there are quite a few schools that offer a beginner program in both surfing and Spanish.

 A state located in the south, Santa Catarina was first discovered by mainstream surfers in the 1970s, it’s been a hot destination for those looking for the ultimate sunshine getaway.
 Its capital, Florianópolis, is often compared to Hawaii for its beauty and the region is always busy with plenty of beach resorts.